rceleita/elr-sass-utilities/README.md

 + Media Query Breakpoints

-	breakpoint deminsions can be updated in variables file
+	breakpoint deminsions can be customized in variables file

 	+ trenta
 	+ venti